ietf-gitwg/using-github/draft-ietf-git-using-github.md

 More mature documents require not only consensus, but consensus about specific text.
 All substantive changes to documents that have passed WGLC MUST be proposed as pull requests, discussed on the mailing list, and have chairs explicitly confirm consensus.
-Chairs MAY institute this process prior to WGLC.
+Chairs MAY institute this stricter process prior to WGLC.

 Note:

-: It is generally sufficient to rely on auditing and trust in editors to manage adherence with these policies.
+: It is generally sufficient to trust editors to manage adherence with these policies, aided by the transparency provided by the version control system.
   There are tools that can be used to more tightly control access to repositories, but they can be overly constraining.

-Working Group chairs MUST announce any change that results in tighter controls over documents to the Working Group.

-Working Group chairs SHOULD confirm that the Working Group has consensus to move to a stricter process.
-The introduction of a more tightly-controlled process can have the effect of privileging positions already captured in documents, which might not represent consensus.

 ## Issue Labelling Schemes {#labels}